|or on PC via Steam or itch.io|

-- Sound can be set at mode 1 for alerts, 2 for speech, or 3 for speech with readbacks (using US and UK languages for text-to-speech; see your device settings to configure the voices).
+- Sound can be set at mode 1 for alerts only, 2 to add speech, or 3 for speech with readbacks (using US and UK languages for text-to-speech; see your device settings to configure the voices).

 - The full version also has multiple airports to choose from, with altitude restrictions, and optional weather (wind and clouds) and radar delay settings.

 Frequently asked questions

 Q: Runways 18C and 18R are too close to each other.
 How do I make good use of them without getting incidents?

 A: The approaches can be done completely independent; the trick is to intercept the localizers at different altitudes and at a large distance from the field.
 Read instructions above for more detail.

 Q: It gets way too busy, what can I do?

 A: Enable 'custom' mode in the traffic menu.
 You can cap (limit) the amount of planes you have to control to a certain amount, or set the number of planes per hour you want to handle.

 Q: Could you add my favourite airport?